How to Spend 2 Days in Singapore

 Upon leaving Marina Bay, head north, passing the Singapore Flyer and Helix Bridge.
 A 30-minute walk will bring you to the Kampong Glam neighborhood.
 Here you’ll be immersed in the Malay-Muslim culture where you can spend time at the Sultan Mosque and walk down Haji Lane.

 Before your first day comes to an end, check out the Singapore food scene by visiting a Hawker Centre!
 Hawker Centres are open-air-food complexes that serve a variety of different types of food for cheap.
 There are over 40 Hawker Centres in Singapore to choose from!
+You can even join a food tour to the Hawker Centres which is a fantastic way to try a bunch of different foods with a local guide.

 Day Two in Singapore – Chinatown + Little India